 To be admitted to the Multivariate Data Analysis (MVDA) course, students must have successfully completed the Introduction to Methodology and Statistics and Inferential Statistics courses.

 The MVDA course forms an admission requirements for the third-year bachelors’ project.

 This course provides students with an overview of the standard models for the multivariate analysis of psychological research data.
 Different models are suitable for different types of data.
 Examples of such models include regression analysis and variance analysis, as well as more advanced versions of these models.
 Students learn how to answer a research question by using a model.
 In addition, they learn to work with relevant statistical software.

-Learning which analytical method to use to answer a particular type of research question; and
+the student is able to determine which analytical method should be used to answer a particular type of research question; and

 For the timetable of this course please refer to MyTimetable

 Students must register themselves for all course components (lectures, tutorials and practicals) they wish to follow.
 You can register up to 5 days prior to the start of the course.
 The exception here is that first-year bachelor students are assigned and registered for all components in the first semester or academic year by the administration of their bachelor programme.
 The programme will communicate to these students for which course components and for which period the registration applies.

 You must register for each exam in My Studymap at least 10 days before the exam date.
 Don’t forget!
 For more information, see the enrolment procedure.

 You cannot take an exam without a valid registration in My Studymap.